jose-azevedo/jose-azevedo/README.md

 # About me:

-Self-taught programmer.

-Electrical engineering undergraduate by UFPA, at Belém, Brazil.

-Currently looking for an opportunity as Junior Backend Developer
+I'm a self-taught programmer and electrical engineering graduate by UFPA (Federal University of Pará), currently based on Florianópolis - SC, Brazil.

+It's been two years since when I first started learning Flutter and fell in love with mobile development.
+In my pursuit of becoming a Mobile Developer, I'm also delving into native Android development during my free time.

-I have already made projects with the following technologies:
+On my professional experience, I have extensively used the following techlogies:
+* Flutter
+* NestJS
+* Vue 3

+Still, I also have experience with
 * Node.js
 * React
+* Angular
 * React Native
+* Ionic
 * Arduino (C++)

 ## Currently doing

-* Building [Agendaí](https://github.com/jose-azevedo/agendai-api) backend as a personal project.
+* Building [Smooth Dice](https://github.com/jose-azevedo/smooth_dice) Flutter app as a personal project.

 ## Previous projects